Wigny/parking_lot/README.md

 A server-side web application designed for managing parking lot' authorized drivers and vehicles along with the automated parking registrations powered by ALPR.

 ## Running locally
-Using Visual Studio Code, first make sure the [`Dev Containers`](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension is installed.
+Using Visual Studio Code, first, make sure the [`Dev Containers`](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension is installed.

 Then open the project inside the Dev Container by typing <kbd>Ctrl/Cmd</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> and selecting `Dev Containers: Reopen in Container`.

-It should automatically setup the environment and install the dependencies.
+It should automatically set up the environment and install the dependencies.
 If not, just run `mix setup` inside the terminal.

 Finally, run the server with `mix phx.server` and open the browser at http://localhost:4000.

 ## Setting up on a server
-First make sure you have Docker properly setup on the server.
+First, make sure you have Docker properly setup on the server.
 Then we can start a database container with the following command:

 ```bash
 docker run -d \